Troubleshooting Guide

 Touch is Not Working on Certain Widget Areas

-If a touch-enabled widget like a button has children widgets, those children may get the touch events in the area where it overlaps with its parent.
-In the example below, the button widget, btnParent, has a child image widget, imgLogo.
-If the user touches on the imgLogo widget space, the touch event will not reach the btnParent widget.
+If a touch-enabled widget, like a button, has children widgets, those children may get the touch events in the area where it overlaps with its parent.
+In the accompanying image, the button widget, btnParent, has a child image widget, imgLogo.
+If the user touches the imgLogo widget space, the touch event will not reach the btnParent widget.
 To make sure that imgLogo does not block the touch events, its Enabled property must not be set.

 Disable child widget touch